 Months and hours of operation

 TALC generally runs from September through mid-December in the Fall and from February through mid-May in the Spring.
 Hours are Firday from 10 a.m. to 3 p.m.
 We take fall, winter, spring, and holiday breaks according to the Chatham School District calendar.
-We meet in central Columbia County, at a location that we rent, that includes classrooms, an outdoor area, and a gym.
+We meet in northern Columbia County, at a location that we rent, that includes classrooms, and an outdoor area.

 Check the bulletin board and schedule board at TALC for general information and announcements.
 These are located on a table as you enter the facility.
 There is also a folder box with cleaning and closing protocols, orientation information, resources, old yearbooks and schedules.

 All members are signed onto the TALC e-mail list.
 You can send and receive messages regarding TALC days, events, etc. through your email at home.

-We have five, one-hour class times.
+We have multiple, one-hour class times.
 Although some classes run for an half hour or even two hours for greater flexibility.

 Checks should be made out to TALC or to The Alternative Learning Center, and mailed after you renew your membership on the website.
 Address is given during the checkout process.
 The fee may change depending on the number of families registered and will be listed on your registration form.
 You may also pay through the website through PayPal.
 You need to complete a payment, or make alternative arrangements with the review board, before registering in classes.